Chipdelmal/MoNeT_DA/STP/RBC/README.md

 ./STP_clsPipeline.sh $USR $DRV $QNT True
 ```

-This will generate the model, plots and summaries needed for the analysis.
+This will generate the model, plots and summaries (feature importance) needed for the analysis.

 <hr>